-The company’s lead product, LB1148, is a proprietary formulation of an oral small molecule therapeutic with a known safety profile that in the proprietary formulation can treat multi-organ failure brought on by shock, in critical care settings.
-Shock is a life-threatening medical condition that affects over 1,300,000 patients in the U.S. annually.
-LB1148 may be used for the treatment of cardiovascular surgeries which can result in systemic hypoperfusion and cardiogenic shock, septic shock in severe sepsis cases, and trauma or heavy blood loss, which can lead to extremely low blood pressure and hypovolemic or hemorrhagic shock.
+Severe, Acute Shock is a life-threatening medical condition with over 1,300,000 cases in the U.S. annually.
+Globally, severe shock and multi-organ failure kills over 2,000,000 people annually.
+The company’s lead product, LB1148, may be used for the treatment of cardiovascular surgeries which can result in systemic hypoperfusion and cardiogenic shock, septic shock in severe sepsis cases, and trauma or heavy blood loss, which can lead to extremely low blood pressure and hypovolemic or hemorrhagic shock.
 Each of these represents large patient populations with high unmet medical need due to long term morbidity and high mortality rates.